citrusframework/citrus/src/manual/xpath.md

 In the example above we use different expression result types.
 First we want to make sure nor **/TestRequest/Error** element is present.
 This can be done with a boolean result type and **false** value.
 Second we want to validate the number of found elements for the expression **/TestRequest/Status[.='success']** .
 The XPath expression evaluates to a node list that results in its list size to be checked.
 And last not least we evaluate to a **node-set** result type where all values in the node list will be translated to a comma delimited string value.

 Now lets have a look at some more powerful validation expressions using matcher implementations.
 Up to now we have seen that XPath expression results are comparable with **equalTo** operations.
 We would like to add some more powerful validation such as **greaterThan**, **lessThan**, **hasSize** and much more.
 Therefore we have introduced Hamcrest validation matcher support in Citrus.
-Hamcrest is a very poweful matcher library that provides a fantastic set of matcher implementations.
+Hamcrest is a very powerful matcher library that provides a fantastic set of matcher implementations.
 Lets see how we can add these in our test case:

 **XML DSL**